 The Coggrave Building

 Small class sizes enable pupils to receive the appropriate care, support and guidance, so pivotal to future success, at this stage of their independent educational journey.
-They develop at a pace that reflects their individual needs and capabilities while each pupil is encouraged to achieve the highest standard of which they are capable.
-Likewise, individual care and attention promotes self-esteem and expression and an enquiring mind.
+They develop at a pace that reflects their individual needs and capabilities while each pupil is encouraged to achieve the highest standard and be the best they can be.
+Individual care and attention promotes self-esteem, expression and an enquiring mind.

 All pupils are encouraged to reflect upon their own progress, being directly involved in, and responsible for their own learning.
-Pupils are predominantly taught by a Form Tutor initially and then progress towards specialist teaching in areas such as music, art and games.
-There are many extra-curricular pursuits and educational trips for the pupils to enjoy.
+Pupils are predominantly taught by a Form Tutor and progress towards specialist teaching in areas such as Music, Art and PE/Games.
+There are many extra-curricular pursuits and educational trips for pupils to enjoy.

 Homework is an essential part of school life and a vital tool used to reinforce work done during the school day.

-- Pupils in Years 3 and 4 are set English and mathematics on alternate nights and it is expected to be completed for the following day
+- Pupils in Years 3 and 4 are set English and Mathematics on alternate nights, which is expected to be completed for the following day.

-- Pupils in Years 5 and 6 will receive English and mathematics homework each night and these too are expected to be completed by the next day
+- Pupils in Years 5 and 6 will receive English and Mathematics homework each night, also for the next day.

-- Other subject staff set homework once a week and the pupils have a week to complete the work
+- Other subject staff set homework once a week where pupils have a week to complete the task.

-- The regular practice of reading books, spellings and tables is also vital for pupils of this age group to attain the basics of English and mathematics.
-Please assist with these if necessary, but it is essential that you do not do the work for them
+- The regular practice of reading books, spellings and tables is also vital for pupils of this age group to attain the basics of English and Mathematics.

-- The Junior School encourages the children to read for pleasure.
-This should not be viewed as a chore or as a competition of marching through the different reading levels.
-All children start on the Oxford Reading Tree scheme as they enter the Prep School and progress through the levels at their own pace and to support their own particular skills and needs.
+- The Junior School encourages children to read for pleasure; never as a chore or competition to reach different reading levels.
+All children start on the Oxford Reading Tree scheme as they enter Prep School and progress through the levels at their own pace, and to support their own particular skills and needs.

-As the children progress they eventually become ‘free readers’ and we have our own well-stocked Memorial Library, in a beautiful, historical building, containing a wide range of both fiction and non-fiction material.
-The form tutor will supervise their choices to ensure they have chosen sensibly in order to encourage interest and to maintain progress.
+As pupils progress they eventually become ‘free readers’.
+We have our own well-stocked Memorial Library, in a beautiful, historical building, containing a wide range of both fiction and non-fiction material.
+The form tutor will supervise choices to ensure they have chosen sensibly in order to encourage interest and to maintain progress.

-Each child has a reading record which should be signed every night – preferably with suitably encouraging comments!
-Form staff and supporting prefects who listen to readers, also contribute to this record book and this information is given up in transfer as the children move up each year.
+Each child has a reading record which should be signed every night.
+Form staff and supporting prefects who listen to readers, also contribute to this record book and this information aids transfer as children move up each year.

-We are interested in developing the whole child and their happiness and general welfare is of prime importance.
+We are interested in developing the whole child, with prime importance placed on their happiness and general welfare, alongside their academic achievements.

 We operate the following codes of practice:

 - Zero tolerance on bullying.
-Any reported incidents of this nature will be fully investigated by the Head of Junior School followed by immediate and appropriate action to stamp out this unacceptable behaviour
+Any reported incidents of this nature will be fully investigated by the Head of Junior School followed by immediate and appropriate action to address any unacceptable behaviour.

-- Honesty is the best policy, we expect all our children to be true to themselves and each other whilst retaining good manners and respect.
+- Honesty is the best policy.
+We expect all children to be true to themselves and each other whilst retaining good manners and respect.

 - We are a school family.
-By developing a sense of self and being part of a wider school family and community the children learn the importance of looking after each other
+By developing a sense of self and being part of a wider school community, children learn the importance of looking after each other.

-- Good work and behaviour is rewarded by the awarding of Dojo points and these are then collated within the individual classes.
-Each week the points are added up and the winner receives the Dojo Award certificate
+- Good work and behaviour is rewarded by the awarding of Dojo points which are then collated within individual classes.
+Each week points are added up, and the winner receives the Dojo Award certificate!

-- A celebration assembly is held every week during which these awards are presented so that all the children can recognise each other’s achievements
+- A celebration assembly is held every week during which these awards are presented so that children can recognise each other’s achievements.

 - Our ‘Pupil of the Half-term’ receives a book token for displaying all of the qualities we expect in a Read School pupil.